MU Academic Senate

 AS MU sessions are public.

-(1) The following guests have the right to appear at an AS MU session whenever they so request:
+(1) The following guests have the right to speak at an AS MU session whenever they so request:

 b) the bursar,

-c) the Board of Trustees chair or a member of the Board of Trustees authorized by the chair,
+c) the chair of the Board of Trustees or its member authorized by the chair as his/her deputy,

-d) the Internal Evaluation Board chair or a member of the Internal Evaluation Board authorized by the chair,
+d) a member of the Internal Evaluation Board authorized by its chair,

-(2) the proposer of a submitted proposal has the right to appear when it is discussed.
+(2) The submitter of a proposal has the right to speak when the proposal is discussed.

-(3) Other persons may appear once approved by the AS MU chair.
+(3) Other persons may speak upon the consent by the AS MU chair.

-(4) Other persons may be invited to actively participate in AS MU sessions, especially in order to submit information or interpret a particular point discussed in session, by the following:
+(4) Other persons may be invited to actively participate in AS MU sessions, especially in order to provide information or interpret a particular issue discussed, by:

 a) the chair,

-b) the proposer of a submitted proposal, once approved by the AS MU chair.
+b) the submitter of a proposal, upon the consent by the AS MU chair.

 (1) Each individual proposal is put to a vote by the AS MU.
 Proposals are put to a vote in an order determined by the agenda.
 In case a proposal submission is followed by proposals for partial amendments to the original proposal, the AS MU votes on the amendments first.